 It is almost five years since my tandem skydive for Ataxia UK.
 They are currently organising a group-skydive event for this Summer.
 I really like fundraising events that encourage people with ataxia to take part and want to share my story for those with Ataxia who are considering taking part.
-I wanted to show that it was quite safe, and I really enjoyed it.
-See the Youtube video here.
+I wanted to show that it was quite safe, that I really enjoyed it and to look at the attitudes I encountered!!

 Today is the second day I have spent at this airfield.
 Waiting for the heavy clouds to break apart.
 There is no rain, the jumps have started.
 My group and I are outside, laughing and joking about the divers they had met.
 Their easy confidence is so reassuring.
 Two of the jumpers from the last flight swagger past, oblivious, chattering excitedly to each other.
 They have experienced something I have not.
 They were on the ground like me just fifteen minutes ago.

 I’m lifted onto the plane and slide backwards into position and look out of the window.
 The plane lurches slightly as it lifts from the ground.
 Immediately, the features on the ground look like a satellite image on google maps, slowly losing detail as they are pinched into infinity.
 The banter has stopped now, the smiles have gone.
 The other jumpers check their kit and stare straight ahead as we begin our climb.